Student Visa Health Insurance

 You're not required to have OSHC if you're a student from Belgium, Norway or Sweden.
 Under the Reciprocal Health Care Agreement (RHCA) that Australia has with those nations, you'll be able to claim benefits for certain medical treatment under the public health system called Medicare.

 - Belgian students.
 The benefits provided by the RHCA in place between Australia and Belgium is considered adequate health insurance.
 No student health insurance is needed to satisfy your visa requirements.

 - Norwegian students.
 As with Belgium, the RHCA between Australia and Norway satisfies the student visa health insurance requirements.

 - Swedish students.
 Health insurance is not required for Swedish students provided they are covered by a policy from the CSN (Swedish National Board of Student Aid) or the Kammarkollegiet (Swedish Legal, Financial and Administration Agency).

-Common student health insurance questions
+FAQs about OSHC and student health insurance